Australian rules football in Queensland: 1900s: Post-Federation Australasian Rules Revival

 With Federation of the colonies Australian rules was to benefit from a renewed interest in Australian nationalism.

 A meeting was held in 1900 in an effort to revive the code.
 However this was made more difficult as rugby interests had rebranded their sport in Queensland as "Australian Football" and soccer was then known as "Anglo-Australian Football", presenting a major branding obstacle.
 In an effort to differentiate, the new association chose the provisional title for the new league as the rather awkwardly worded "Queensland Association of the Australian Game of Football".

 Competition recommenced in 1900 in of all places, Maryborough in Wide Bay, with senior and junior competitions including the Wallaroo club, which had continued to field both Australian rules and rugby teams, and the Victorians club.
+This was followed by a match between Brisbane and Ipswich.

 The Queensland Football League (QFL) was formed in July 1903 at a meeting with 50 present at the South Brisbane Cycling Club and a total of 150 signed on as members.
 Unlike the previous league which affiliated with the VFA, this new body decided to affiliate with the Victorian Football League.
 Practice matches were held in August that year in the Botanical Gardens and attracted large crowds and interest.
 The first premiership was held in 1904 with most games being played at Queen's Park, a sporting facility within the grounds of the Brisbane Botanic Gardens.

 Competition in Ipswich, once the code's stronghold in Queensland was rekindled through an exhibition match between Locomotives and Brisbanes.
 The Ipswich Football Club was reformed in May 1906 and matches resumed at the North Ipswich Reserve.
 Several Ipswich clubs and schools resuming to play the sport from the following year including juniors at Ipswich North State School and Newtown schools.

 From 1905 to 1914 games were regularly played at the Brisbane Cricket Ground.
 Clubs included Brisbanes, Locomotives, Ipswich, Citys, Valleys and Wynnum.

 In 1908, Queensland again sent delegates to the Australasian Football Council, this time, fielding a side in the Jubilee Australian Football Carnival which saw all Australian states as well as New Zealand compete.

 The sport was reintroduced to Far North Queensland during both World Wars.
 In 1913, a team of servicemen briefly existed on Thursday Island.

 In 1914 a carnival to promote the code was held in Brisbane.
 The participating teams were Collingwood (representing Victoria), Perth (representing West Australia), South Adelaide (representing South Australia) and Cananore (representing Tasmania).

 Between 1915 and 1919 the Queensland Football League went into recess owing to World War I.